danskernesdigitalebibliotek/dpl-platform/docs/runbooks/deploy-to-library-site.md

 9. Wait for the deployment to complete.
 10. If the deployment does not complete determine if the error relates to the platform or the application.
-11. If it is a platform-related error then try to redeploy the environment.
+11. If it is a platform-related error then try to redeploy the environment from the Lagoon UI.
 12. Merge the pull request once the deployment completes.

 ### Procedure: New version to library sites